Altinn/altinn-studio-docs/content/architecture/security/authentication/_index.md

 alwaysopen: false
 ---

 A important feature is to be able to authenticate the users and systems accessing the different solutions.

-Description of the Altinn Studio Security architecture.
+In Altinn Studio developers is authenticated for building and testing apps.

+In Altinn Apps and Altinn Platform end users and system needs to be authenticated for accessing apps in Altinn Apps and components in Altinn Platform.

 {{% children description="true" depth="2" %}}